OxWearables/wearable-teaching/_posts/2022-11-25-practical-2-data-annotation.md

 When you are done, let your tutor know what your kappa score is.

-# Matching with accelerometer timings?
+# Matching with accelerometer timings
+Another direction is to develop code that matches you accelerometer data with your camera annotations.
+Importantly, check which annotation scheme is used in the later notebooks (probably 7class?)